 A natural entrepreneur since her childhood, Lydia started out her career early.
 A cosmetologist by trade, Lydia started building her reputation as a brand manager in 2011 and went by the title of Ur Beauty Liaison.
-In that capacity, Lydia worked as a Media Personality and has interviewed celebrity guests such as Actress LisaRaye McCoy, Singer Lyfe Jennings, Singer Sheila Raye Charles and daughter of Ray Charles, the legendary Huff & Gamble among others.
+In that capacity, Lydia worked as a Media Personality and interviewed celebrity guests such as Actress LisaRaye McCoy, Singer Lyfe Jennings, Singer Sheila Raye Charles and daughter of Ray Charles, the legendary Huff & Gamble among others.
 She has had the pleasure of working in affiliation with individuals such as NFL's Michael Vick; Celebrity Stylist, Dwight Eubanks; and Reality star, Erica Dixon to name a few.
 She later expanded the business and rebranded as Pierre Branding Group with Ur Beauty Liaison becoming one of the four industries they serve.

 Prior to moving to Georgia, she worked as a Medical Billing specialist at Disston Chiropractic in Philadelphia for nearly eleven years.
-After relocating to Georgia in 2012, she served as the Public Relations Specialist for the Family Support Circle, A non-profit organization providing Afterschool and summer enrichment programming for children in need.
+After relocating to Georgia in 2012, she served as the Public Relations Specialist for the Family Support Circle, a non-profit organization providing Afterschool and summer enrichment programming for children in need.
 She represented the interests of the organization in the community and taught Abstinence Education to the Middle School participants as a certified WAIT Trainer.
 She also oversaw the organizations Plan of Action Committee and Public Relations Committee by identifying and supporting volunteers and candidates for various positions.
 She now serves as the Vice Chair of the Board of Directors for Family Support Circle, Inc.

-Through her affiliation with the chamber, Lydia became active as a leader in the business community and was named the chair for the One Henry Arts & Leisure Subcommittee.
+Through her affiliation with the chamber, Lydia became active as a leader in the business community and was named the chair for the One Henry Arts & Leisure Subcommittee in 2016.
 One Henry is a collaborative effort of various citizens, community groups/businesses, and the Henry County Chamber of Commerce for economic advancement.
 The Arts & Leisure Subcommittee, which Lydia chairs, is one of five subcommittees working under the One Henry header in an effort to move the county in a positive direction by focusing on key areas vital to strengthening economic viability and prosperity throughout Henry County.

 In January 2018, Lydia became a member of the Board of Directors for the Henry Arts Alliance whose mission is to improve the quality of life in Henry County and the Southern Crescent (Henry, Clayton, Fayette, Butts, Newton, Rockdale and Spalding and surrounding counties) by creating awareness, stimulating interest, and encouraging local involvement in the arts.